-The representation of consumer4 interests in the U.S. standards system is essential to ensure that the individual's needs are being considered and addressed.
-Today's consumers are concerned about such issues as product compatibility; quality of products and services; ease of use and accessibility; the environment, health, and safety; deceptive trade practices; redress; and social responsibility.
-The emergence of the online market means more information and more choices are available to consumers.
+The representation of consumer interests in the U.S. standards system is essential to ensure that the individual's needs are being considered and addressed.
+Today's consumers are concerned about such issues as product compatibility; energy efficiency and sustainability; quality of products and services; ease of use and accessibility; the environment, health, and safety; deceptive trade practices; redress; and social responsibility.
+The continued growth of the online market means more information and more choices are available to consumers.
 With its emphasis on balance, openness, and transparency, the U.S. standards system provides a valuable forum for the consumer voice to be heard.
 However, more is needed to make consumers aware of these opportunities and to encourage and facilitate their participation.
 Tactical initiatives include:

-- Standards developers should identify, encourage, and support appropriate consumer representation on their committees, make virtual attendance at meetings possible through electronic means such as teleconferencing or collaborative meeting tools, and encourage consumer comment during public reviews. - Industry should use consumer research as a basis for standardization initiatives and decisions. - Government should strengthen its consumer-related programs and initiate standards information and participation programs as appropriate. - ANSI should work with consumer organizations to educate them about standardization and encourage and support their participation in standards development.
+- Standards developers should identify, encourage, and support appropriate consumer representation on their committees, make virtual attendance at meetings possible through electronic means such as teleconferencing or collaborative meeting tools, and encourage consumer comment during public reviews. - Industry should use consumer research as a basis for standardization initiatives and decisions. - Government should strengthen its consumer-related programs and initiate standards information and participation programs as appropriate. - ANSI should work with consumer organizations to educate them about standardization and encourage and support their participation in standards development. - ANSI, standards developers, government, and industry should devote efforts and resources to initiatives that help educate the public about the importance of standards to U.S. health, safety, and competitiveness.

-4 Consumers are defined as those individuals who use goods or services to satisfy their individual needs, rather than companies, government agencies, or other organizations that use goods or services.
+Consumers are defined as those individuals who use goods or services to satisfy their individual needs, rather than companies, government agencies, or other organizations that use goods or services.